2021 Chase Freedom Flex Categories: Where Can You Earn 5% Back?

 The Chase Freedom Flex is mainly known for its rotating 5% bonus categories, but there are a few other features worth noting.

 Topping the list?
 Its other rewards.
 Beyond its rotating categories, the Freedom Flex offers an impressive 5% cash back (with no spending limit!) on Lyft rides (through March 2022) and travel purchased through Chase Ultimate Rewards.
 As if that weren’t enough, you get 3% cash back at restaurants and drugstores, too, completing what’s easily one of the most valuable credit card offers available for no annual fee.

-Chase Freedom Flex cardholders are currently offered a signup bonus with an impressive return on spend: $200 bonus for spending $500 in the first 3 months.
+Chase Freedom Flex cardholders are currently offered a welcome bonus with an impressive return on spend: $200 bonus for spending $500 in the first 3 months.

 There’s also a strong introductory APR offer, providing 0% APR for 15 months on purchases (then 14.99% - 23.74% Variable).